Business advisor Julia Chanteray

 What can a business advisor do for your company?

-A good business advisor will look at your business and work out with you what the best way forward is and helping you to develop a clear strategy for your company.
+A good business advisor will look at your business, work out with you what the best way forward is and help you develop a clear strategy for your company.

 Every small business is different.
-Sometimes we focus on how to maximise profits.
-At other times this is how to grow the business to sell it in a few years’ time, so the founder can exit and retire.
+Sometimes, we focus on how to maximise profits.
+At other times, this is how to grow the business to sell it in a few years’ time, so you can exit and retire.
 And sometimes, it’s to work out how to balance making the kind of income you want with the lifestyle you want to have, the kind of work you want to do and the impact you want to make in the world.

-A great small business advisor will also be able to support you in how to make those changes.
+A great small business advisor will be able to support you in how to make those changes.
 As well as being really clear on the strategy, the goals and the way forward, a great business advisor will help you with all the areas you need to be able to get into action to develop your business in the way you want.
+Once we know what your strategy needs to be, my role is to help you build momentum and get into action with the specific steps you need to take to achieve your goals.

 Help you with the emotional parts of running a business

-You need someone who is completely on your side, believes in you and has the emotional intelligence and communication skills to support you, to be there for when things go well and when you’re experiencing those challenges that running a small business can bring.
+You need someone who is completely on your side, believes in you and has the emotional intelligence and communication skills to support you.
+Your advisor needs to be there for when things go well and when you’re experiencing those challenges that running a small business can bring.

-I’ve been there before and experienced the highs and lows of running several fast-growing small businesses, so I can empathise with what my clients are going through.
+I’ve been on this journey of running a small business several times before.
+I’ve directly experienced the highs and lows of running several fast-growing small businesses, so I can empathise with what my clients are going through.

 I only ever work with companies where I believe that the business has the potential to grow and develop.
 And that starts with an online coffee and a chat first, where we can work out if I’m the right business advisor to help you.